Lanner falcon with it's wings out.

 At the Centre we are always looking for new ways to help promote the conservation of the environment and the unique species that live within it, and to further a nourishing relationship of stewardship between man and nature.
 The only limiting factor for growth and expansion is funding.

-In the future, (provided that the Centre finds a property to relocate to) we hope to expand the groups of animals we work with.
+Therefore, in the future, (provided that the Centre finds a property to relocate to) we hope to expand the groups of animals we work with.
 For instance, we have been offered Slow Loris, Arctic Foxes, and even Red Pandas in the past.
 Sadly we had to refuse to take on these species due to a lack of funding.
-The Centre hopes to be able to provide more flying presentations as well.
+The Centre hopes to be able to provide more flying presentations as well in the very near future

 Currently the Centre is not open to the general public.
-However; if we are able to relocate to a place where the Centre can be to open to the public, we will be able to conduct educational presentations directly from the grounds.
+However; soon since we were able to relocate to a place where the Centre can be to open to the public, we will be able to conduct educational presentations directly from the grounds.
 We will also be able to continue working with the many schools in the Province of Ontario, as we have in the past.

 It has never been our intention to be a typical “display only” facility.
 Our conservation efforts, public education and environmental awareness, and particularly the captive propagation of specialized species for wildlife conservation, will always be the very core aspects of the Centre.